 - Wear properly fitting shoes to avoid injury or blisters.

-Itchy feet are treatable at home with lifestyle changes, topical creams, and moisturizers.
-See a doctor if itchiness doesn’t improve or worsens.
+Having itchy feet due to diabetes may be treatable at home with lifestyle changes, topical creams, and moisturizers.

-You may also want to see a doctor if you have symptoms of diabetic neuropathy or peripheral artery disease.
+You may also want to see a doctor if you have symptoms of diabetic neuropathy or peripheral arterial disease.

-Don’t ignore itchy feet if you have diabetes.
-This is sometimes a sign of uncontrolled blood sugar.
+If you have diabetes, don’t ignore itchy feet.
+This is sometimes a sign of long-term high blood sugar.
 If left untreated, there’s a risk of diabetes complications, including: